cobalthq/cobalt-product-public-docs/content/en/Methodologies/internal-network.md

 <!-- The diagrams for internal and external networks are identical, Aug 6, 2021. -->

-Penetration testing of an external network includes the following stages:
+Penetration testing of an internal network includes the following stages:

 {{% network-stages-toc %}}